cristopher1/generator-koa2-api-generator/README.md

   </a>
 </p>

-> Yeoman generator to create a base structure fo APIs based in koa2 framework, using tools such as: eslint, prettier, swagger and others
+> Yeoman generator to create a base structure for APIs based in koa2 framework, using tools such as: eslint, prettier, swagger and others

 ### 🏠 [Homepage](https://github.com/cristopher1/generator-koa2-api-generator)